 Step 7: Checking the Control Module

-Module Communications: The control module regulates ice maker functions via sensor signals. sync issues between the module and motor can prevent blade rotation.
+Module Communications: The control module regulates ice maker functions via sensor signals.
+Sync issues between the module and motor can prevent blade rotation.

-Control Diagnostics: Consult the appliance troubleshooting manual on the testing module. replace if necessary.
+Control Diagnostics: Consult the appliance troubleshooting manual on the testing module.
+Replace if necessary.

 Step 8: Assessing the Ice Maker Blades

-Blade Inspection: Examine ice maker blades for damage cracks, warping, blockages, or misalignments causing jams/friction with housing to prevent motor turnover.
+Blade Inspection: Examine ice maker blades for damage, cracks, warping, blockages, or misalignments causing jams/friction with housing to prevent motor turnover.

 Step 9: Replacing the Auger Motor

-• Disconnect all electrical connections
+- Disconnect all electrical connections

-• Detach all mountings and extract motor
+- Detach all mountings and extract the motor

-• Install new motor, securely refasten all fittings
+- Install new motor, securely refasten all fittings

-• Restore power and test for proper operation
+- Restore power and test for proper operation

 Ensure Proper Replacement: Consult technicians if unsure to avoid appliance damage or safety issues.